An

 This is very concerning.

-Not to compare China to Nazi
+Not to compare China China China China

-The final area of concern is Hong Kong , and that comes up as part of China ’s trust
+The final area of concern is Hong Kong , and that comes up as part of China China Hong Kong could keep her freedom and free self

 government for at least fifty years.
 It hasn’t been 25 years, and yet the PRC

 is pushing to dictate to and control politics in Hong Kong .
-This stance is not very credible on China ’s part.
+This stance is not very credible on China

 At this point I wish to make a